Templestowe

 Residential development activity is lower than average in Templestowe according to AreaSearch's national comparison of local real estate markets

 Templestowe has recorded approximately 54 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25271 homes have been approved, with an additional 18 approved so far in FY26.
-Despite a recent population decline, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+Over the past five financial years, from FY21 to FY25271 homes have been approved, with a further 20 approved so far in FY26.
+The population has declined in recent years, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-New properties are constructed at an average value of $593,000, indicating a focus on the premium segment with upmarket properties.
-This year, $17.3 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
-Compared to Greater Melbourne, Templestowe has roughly half the rate of new dwelling approvals per person and ranks among the 41st percentile nationally, offering more limited choices for buyers and supporting demand for existing homes.
-New development consists of 32% detached dwellings and 68% medium and high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This is a significant change from the current housing mix, which is 78% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
-The location has approximately 406 people per dwelling approval, indicating an established area.
+New properties are constructed at an average expected cost of $593,000, indicating a focus on the premium segment.
+This year, Templestowe has recorded $17.3 million in commercial development approvals, demonstrating moderate levels of commercial development compared to Greater Melbourne.
+Templestowe has about half the rate of new dwelling approvals per person and ranks among the 41st percentile nationally for buyer choices, supporting demand for existing homes due to its market maturity and potential development constraints.
+New development consists of 32.0% detached dwellings and 68.0% medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
+This shift reflects reduced availability of development sites and changing lifestyle demands and affordability requirements, differing from the current housing mix of 78.0% houses.
+Templestowe has approximately 406 people per dwelling approval, indicating an established area.

-Future projections estimate Templestowe to add 1,398 residents by 2041 based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply is expected to readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections estimate Templestowe to add 1,042 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development